A traditional firm with a modern approach

 - Get the boundary established by an independent expert

-- Go to mediation or another form of alternative dispute resolution, such as arbitration
+- Go to a form of alternative dispute resolution, such as arbitration

 - Apply to court for an independent decision about the boundary